phiresky/blog/posts/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg.md

 You don't necessarily need to install any dependencies, but then you will see an error when trying to read from the corresponding file type (e.g. poppler-utils for pdf).

 ## Technical details

+The code and a few more details are here: <https://github.com/phiresky/ripgrep_all>

 `rga` simply runs ripgrep (`rg`) with some options set, especially `--pre=rga-preproc` and `--pre-glob`.